dotnet-zipdiff-utils/zipdiff/README.md

 	--regex                       Regular expression to match files to exclude --verbose                     Print detail messages

+## Output formats

+When using the `--outputfile` option, the following formats are available:

+* Plain-Text
+* HTML
+* XML
+* Zip (containing the differences between `--file1` and `--file2`)

+For example, to output a zip file:

+	zipdiff.exe --file1 foo.zip --file2 bar.zip --outputfile diff.zip

+If the output file extension can not be determined, then the format will default to a plain-text file.

 ## References
 This version can be found at https://github.com/leekelleher/ZipDiff.NET